SVJLucas/BCG-Gamma-Challenge/README.md

 ---

-### Our Solution -  *How to select diverse products compatible with the Amazon rainforest that are suitable for the biome and climate of each municipality?*
+### Our Solution -  *How to select diverse forest-compatible products that are suitable for the biome and climate of each municipality?*

 We selected eleven products with the highest production history and analyzed the last ten years to extract the return and risk per municipality.